-- 1. Carriage lock knob must be locked. - 2.
-Radial arm must be locked in 0° position. - 3.
-Work must be held firmly against table and fence while feeding through. - 4.
+- 1. Carrige lock knob must be locked. - 2.
+Radial arm must be locked in 0° position. - Workpiece must be kept in firm contact with the fence and the table.
+For workpieces thicker than the fence is high, install a higher fence (at least the thickness of the workpiece). - 4.
 Guard spreader and antikickback (AKB) assembly must be properly set.
 OBSERVE INSTRUCTIONS IN PARAGRAPH, "POSITIONING GUARD, AND ANTIKICKBACK AND SPREADER ASSEMBLY FOR RIPPING" UNDER "LOCATION AND FUNCTION OF CONTROLS". - 5.
 Blade should be sharp and correctly set. - 6.
-When ripping narrow stock, less than 6 inches but more than 1/4 inch between the guard and the fence (guide), use a "Push Stick" at least 1/4" thick and at least 16" long so the workpiece is clear of the blade before your hand contacts the guard.

-7. When ripping stock 1/4 inch or less between the blade and fence (quide) use a Pusher Board.
+When ripping narrow stock, less than 6 inches but more than 2 inches between the guard and the fence (guide), use a "Push Stick" at least 1/4" thick and at least 16" long so the workpiece is clear of the blade before your hand contacts the guard.
+NOTE: Do not attempt to make the "push stick" on the radial saw-use hand tools, or-band saw, or saber saw. - When ripping stock 2 inches or less between the blade and fence (guide) use an Auxiliary Fence and Push Block.
+Make these work helpers to the dimensions shown.